alessio-gamba/Similarity_Intra_PS/Python scripts and outputs/Readme.txt

 One of the required input for the two scripts is "PhenSer.txt".
-This file must be formatted in 4 columns tab-separated:
+This file is formatted with 4 columns tab-separated but the last two are not mandatory:

 1. PS identifier
 2. MIM identifier